Born: 13th October 1885, Ipswich.

 Charles, 17, a Striker at a Blacksmith – Agricultural Implements.

-On the 12th March 1913, at Butley Church, Suffolk, John Edmund Podd married Kate Edith Elizabeth Mayhew, born 1883, Butley, Suffolk.
-They had 1 son:
+On the 12th March 1913, at St. John the Baptist Church, Butley, Suffolk, John Edmund Podd married Kate Edith Elizabeth Mayhew, born 1883, Butley, Suffolk – daughter of David Mayhew, a horseman on a farm and Mary Ann Mayhew (nee Kettle), of Butley.

 John Edmund Podd, born June 1915, Ipswich.